GREEB/fh5-c/README.md

 </p>

 Use this as a sample project if you wanna create your won fantasy map, most important thing for converting a SVG to geoJSON is to have a clean SVG no points that start and end at the same point.
-(Clean up... in Illustrator fixes this)
+(Clean up... in Illustrator fixes this), no curves make sure you add anchors and then simplify again.

 ### To do